-The data keyboard is on panel A7 of the system control panel and consists of a 4×4 matrix of keys.
+The data keyboard is on panel A5 of the main control panel and consists of a 4 x 4 matrix of keys.
 The keyboard is used to enter data into the maintenance control data register (MCDR) and to enter addresses into the maintenance control address register (MCAR).